fluent/fluentd-docs-gitbook/plugins/service_discovery/file.md

 |:-------|:----------|:--------|
 | string | `'utf-8'` | 1.8.0  |

-The encoding of config file.
+The encoding of the configuration file.

 ### Parameters in Target List File